News

 Natalie Droeske ('19)

-“The honors program links academic research with real-world problem-solving, and this group has navigated through both small and large problems,” said Dr. Erin VanLaningham, Director of the Honors program.
+“The honors program links academic research with real-world problem-solving, and this group has navigated through both small and large problems,” said Dr. Erin VanLaningham, former director of the Honors program.
 “This group took a local, homegrown project and has been able to reach a larger audience, campus and beyond.”

-During their second year, the students chose the task of replacing the planetarium’s projector, a project proposed by Dr. Kristen Thompson, Associate Professor of Engineering, who would become the group’s invaluable mentor.
-As each of the students stemmed from a different field of study, collaboration and teamwork were integral components of the project.
+During their second year, the students chose to replace the planetarium’s projector, a project proposed by Dr. Kristen Thompson, an associate professor of engineering who would become the group’s invaluable mentor.
+As each student came from a different field of study, collaboration and teamwork were integral components of the project.

 “Being involved with the Heitkamp Planetarium allows me to work with an interdisciplinary team, a nice contrast to being surrounded by business majors most of the day.
 It’s exciting to work with others who come from different backgrounds,” said da Silva.

-After initial macro-and micro-level research in which the group learned about the history of the planetarium and a variety of projectors available for purchase, brainstorming fundraising ideas along the way, they set out working on several local grant applications.
-An irreplaceable contributor on this front was part-time director of foundation and government support Valorie Woerdehoff (’82, M.A.’12 ), who worked with the students crafting and submitting the applications to the various organizations.
+After initial macro-and micro-level research in which the group learned about the history of the planetarium and a variety of projectors available for purchase, brainstorming fundraising ideas along the way, they set out to work on several local grant applications.
+An irreplaceable contributor on this front was the part-time director of foundation and government support, Valorie Woerdehoff (’82 MA ’12 ), who worked with the students crafting and submitting the applications to various organizations.

 “I am thrilled that this project is moving to completion.
 Getting a new projector has been on my ‘wish list’ of projects for which to seek funding since I began in this position nine years ago.
 The planetarium has such a rich history at Loras, providing educational outreach to the entire tri-state area for decades.
 Having the honors students steer a path to making possible the updating of this facility is a great contribution to the college and the larger community,” Woerdehoff said.